 Preparing your home for the new owner

-It is very helpful if you prepare a briefing sheet for the new owner.
-This should include how to operate the boiler and alarm, the location of the meters, fuse box and stopcock, and any other information.
+It can be helpful to prepare a briefing sheet for the new owner.
+This should include how to operate the boiler and alarm, the location of the meters, fuse box and stopcock, and any other useful information about the property.

 You could either label all keys or leave them in the lock that they operate.
-Don't forget shed and garage keys, or those for the window locks.
+Don't forget shed and garage keys, and those for the window locks.

 It's a good idea to ask – or have it as part of your purchase agreement – that the person you are buying from does the same.

 If you need a tradesperson you can trust, check out Which?
-Trusted Traders for builders, plumbers, plasterers and locksmiths.
+Trusted Traders for builders, plumbers, plasterers, locksmiths and more.

 What do I need to do after I've moved?